eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 The short-term developing plan includes:

 -	A live test open to the public (early supporters) to be held in mid July 2022.
-The goal of the test is to evaluate the performance of the application and of the smart contract, test the business logic, receive feedbacks from users, and ultimately gain traction.
+The goal of the test is to evaluate the performance of the application and the smart contract, test the business logic, receive feedbacks from users, and ultimately gain traction.
 -	Captivate the attention of non-crypto users.
 This step will include a strong social media presence, paid advertising, and partnership with companies.
 -	Ongoing applications to incubators/accelerators to help us in the startup and scaleup phases.
 -	Fulfill compliance requirements.
 -	Tokenize our first emission allowances in late October 2022.

 long-term objectives:

 -	Apply for a second grant looking to upgrade our product, include KYC & AML checks, and additional investment in marketing to promote EO2.
 The objective is to have 2500 users by the time of first STO and planning to growth to 360.000 new users in 5 years.
 Since our focus is non-crypto users, we account for these to be non-EOS users, meaning that we expect to contribute in at least 7% of the EOS user network growth during this period.
--	EO2 is currently applying to other sources of funding, including subsidies at European level and at country level.
+-	EO2 is currently applying to other sources of funding, including subsidies at European level and at country level (France).
 For the latter, EO2 already achieved it first milestone, obtaining a certification from the French minister of economics that recognizing the potential and the innovative traits of the project.
 -	Additional funds are expected to be obtained once we have the first sale.
 This will come from investors in exchange of equity.
--	We expect to open EUAs (European Union Allowances) registries across Europe and to operate in different emission trading system outside Europe and building a carbon bridge among them.
+-	We expect to open EUAs (European Union Allowances) registries across Europe and to operate in different emission trading system outside Europe and building a carbon bridges among them.

 ## Additional Information